 , for kilometers

 Line of sight

-As shown on picture, line of sight distance is simply addition of two prospect distances.
+As shown in the picture, line of sight distance is simply an addition of two prospect distances.

 P.S.
 The article, as you may have noticed, is based on the assumption that the Earth is spherical.
 Usually, flat-earth supporters run into such articles and begin to refute the calculation based on personal experience.
 It's always hilarious